Well, well...It's time to break things down.

 That’s one of the most common objections to using cryptocurrencies, while another is the high volatility of the money.
 It can dramatically increase or decrease in value from one day to the next…

-If you’re trying to decide whether or not to invest in these currencies, check out this article, which covers the pros and cons in more detail.
+If you’re trying to decide whether or not to invest in these currencies, check out this article, that covers the pros and cons in more detail.

 How Did Cryptocurrency Come About And Why?